daylinmorgan/clonmapper/docs/docs/protocol.md

 #### Flow Cytometry to Determine Viral Titer

-1. Pass cells resuspended in FACS buffer through a 35 $\mu$m nylon mesh strainer into a 5 mL flow cytometry test tube.[^42]
+1. Pass cells resuspended in FACS buffer through a 35 µm nylon mesh strainer into a 5 mL flow cytometry test tube.[^42]
 1. Use control samples to set laser voltages on FSC-A, SSC-A, and BFP such that nearly all cells are seen within FSC-A vs. SSC-A plot and